trussworks/Engineering-Playbook/infrasec/teardown.md

   organization SCPs and let you remove accounts from the organization as you go.
 * For OUs nested within another OU, identify where the billing operations are set up.
-If billing operations are set up in the parent OU, leave the parent OU to avoid any cascading SCPs.
+If billing operations are set up in the parent OU, leave the parent OU to avoid any cascading SCP errors.
 * In order to completely close an account (aside from the `org-root` account, you'll need to go through the password recovery procedure for the root user account (ie, you need to try to log in with the email